Wedding Venue Viewing Checklist: Complete Inspection Guide - Cheese Wedding Cake Shop

 When examining the venue's layout and flow, carefully trace your guests' path from arrival through departure, noting any potential bottlenecks or circulation issues that could impact their experience.

-You should assess how the space transitions between key moments of your wedding day, including the setup for the ceremony, the location of the cocktail hour, and the configuration of the reception.
+You should assess how the space transitions between key moments of your wedding day, including the setup for the ceremony, the location of the cocktail hour, and the reception configuration.
 Taking notes and photographs during the inspection will help document essential details for future planning decisions.

 The venue's lighting conditions require thorough evaluation during your anticipated event time.
 Check both natural light patterns and existing artificial lighting options to ensure they'll complement your photography and overall ambience.
 Please pay special attention to the available tables and their dimensions, as table specifications will directly impact your seating arrangements and guest comfort.